pedrorq/lego_qmk_firmware/docs/quantum_painter.md

 painter_device_t qp_ili9486_make_spi_waveshare_device(uint16_t panel_width, uint16_t panel_height, pin_t chip_select_pin, pin_t dc_pin, pin_t reset_pin, uint16_t spi_divisor, int spi_mode);
 ```

-The device handle returned from the `qp_ili9486_make_spi_device` function can be used to perform all other drawing operations.
+The device handle returned from any of these functions can be used to perform all other drawing operations.

 The maximum number of displays can be configured by changing the following in your `config.h` (default is 1):